Bittersweet (Sophie Ellis-Bextor song)

-"Bittersweet" is a song by British singer-songwriter Sophie Ellis-Bextor, written by Ellis-Bextor, James Wiltshire, Russell Small, Richard Stannard and Hannah Robinson for Ellis-Bextor's fourth studio album Make a Scene.
-The song was released as the album's third single on 3 May 2010, following two singles on which Ellis-Bextor collaborated, that also appear on Make a Scene.
+"Bittersweet" is a song by British singer Sophie Ellis-Bextor, released as the third single from her fourth album Make a Scene (2011).
+Written by Ellis-Bextor, James Wiltshire, Russell Small, Richard Stannard and Hannah Robinson, and produced by the Freemasons and Biffco, it was released on 3 May 2010, following two singles on which Ellis-Bextor collaborated, that also appear on Make a Scene.

+Lyrically, Ellis–Bextor said the song was about the inability to "resist something that you know is bad for you".
+Critical reception to "Bittersweet" was mixed, with Fraser McAlpine from the BBC highlighting similarities to "Untouchable" by girl band Girls Aloud.
+McAlpine claimed that realising a song with such similarities was "risky" given the lack of success "Untouchable" experienced, claiming that it was "odd that Sophie would choose to go to a similar place and expect a different result".

+Despite mixed reception from music critics, commercially, the song performed reasonably, peaking at number 25 on the UK Singles Charts and number 30 on the Scottish Singles Charts.
+Elsewhere, it peaked at number 3 in Belgium, 6 in Estonia and 38 in Hungary.
+In 2024, the Official Charts Company had "Bittersweet" as the 13th best–selling song by Ellis Bextor in the United Kingdom.

 Background

 "Bittersweet" was premiered on the radio station Gaydar on 8 March 2010, and its video premiered on 23 March 2010 on Popjustice.
 The first live performance of "Bittersweet" took place at the Little World Festival in Méribel, France, on 17 March 2010.
 The song's B-side, "Sophia Loren", was, for a time, going to be the album's lead single; these plans were scrapped.
 It was written by Ellis-Bextor, Cathy Dennis and Chris Rojas, and produced by Rojas.